Brithdir Mawr: Community

 The community is based on an 80 acre farm.
 It is currently home to 10 adults and 7 children who live in individual family flats around the farmyard.
-The land is farmed organically (although not certified, partly due to cost, mostly due to the belief that chemical farmers should pay for certification to show their food is safe rather than traditional, organic food growers incurring financial penalties) and the community is off-grid for supplies of water, electricity and wood for fuel - used for heating and cooking.
+The land is farmed organically (although not certified, partly due to cost, mostly due to the belief that chemical farmers should pay for certification to show their food is safe rather than traditional, organic food growers incurring financial penalties) and the community is off-grid for supplies of water, electricity and wood being used for fuel in heating and cooking.

 People work both locally and on-site to manage the farm and earn a living.
 The aim of the community is to live an environmentally sustainable and ethical lifestyle.
-Their three "pillars" are community, sustainability and education.
+Their work is based on three "pillars" of community, sustainability and education.
 In 2017 they owned four horses, three goats, four geese, four ducks and three beehives.
-They are currently looking for investors, income generating ideas and new members.
+Their website states that they are currently looking for investors, income generating ideas and new members.